-For clinical studies grants, the Researchfish ‘Further Information’ section questions 1-6 do not need to be completed until the end of the grant.
-If the grant is still ongoing, please enter ‘Please refer to Clinical Study Progress Report’ in response to these questions.
+For clinical studies awards, the Researchfish ‘Further Information’ section questions 1-6 do not need to be completed until the end of the award.
+If the award is still ongoing, please enter ‘Please refer to Clinical Study Progress Report’ in response to these questions.

-Information relating to outcomes and impacts in Researchfish must be completed as fully as possible and can be entered at any time during the grant.
+Information relating to outcomes and impacts in Researchfish must be completed as fully as possible and can be entered at any time during the award.